richierich311/wigle-wardriving/README.md

 12. Navigate to the directory where the repository was cloned
 13. Upload Your code to GitHub
 14. Open powerhsell or command prompt
-15. Navigate to the directory containing your Python Code:
+15. Navigate to the directory containing your Python Code
-16.